-WAI-ARIA (Web Accessibility Initiative - Accessible Rich Internet Applications) is a specification written by the W3C, defining a set of additional HTML attributes that can be applied to elements to provide additional semantics and improve accessibility wherever it is lacking.
+WAI-ARIA (Web Accessibility Initiative - Accessible Rich Internet Applications) is a set of attributes that define ways to make web content and web applications - especially those developed with JavaScript, more accessible.

 Although ARIA allows us to modify the accessibility tree for any element on the page, that is the only thing it changes.
 ARIA doesn't change any of the element's inherent behavior.